datakreese/-sql-challenge/README.md

 # SQL Analysis for Human Resources
 ## Overview
-This analysis is designed to give an HR manager a snapshot of the company
+This analysis is designed to give an engineering firm HR manager a snapshot of the business from 1980-1990.
+PostgreSQL is used to query the database, populating a variety of tables.

 ## Index
 "Resources" folder houses all original csv files.
 The "employeeSQL" folder holds the entity relationship diagram and Postgres code